 Although we can't go into specifics about what goes on behind the scenes in our organization validation process, here are a few key things to help you understand what to expect after you place an order.

-To verify your organization's existence, status, etc., we check corporate registries, such as local government registration records, Dun & Bradstreet and Google Maps, along with fraud, phishing, government restricted entities, and anti-terrorism databases.
+To verify your organization's existence, status, etc., we check corporate registries, such as local government registration records, Dun & Bradstreet, and Google Maps.
+We also check for history with fraud or phishing, and also whether your organization is in government restricted entities or anti-terrorism databases.

 Additionally, we must verify the organization requesting the certificate is, in fact, the organization that gets the certificate.